oixel/PlaylistGrabber/README.md

 1) Download .zip
 2) Extract it to desired path
-3) Open OS' terminal the terminal inside IDE of choice
+3) Open OS's terminal or the terminal inside IDE of choice
 4) cd into PlaylistGrabber folder
 5) run "python -m main"